nguyentrituan/portfolio_data_science/README.md

 This is the course for which I was certified at the Computer Center of the University of Natural Sciences.
 The course provided me with foundational knowledge of Machine Learning, with examples closely related to Marketing.

-In this GitHub repository, I will present the code taught in the program, with simple and understandable examples that can help us better understand various machine learning algorithms
+In this GitHub repository, I will present the code taught in the program, with simple and understandable examples that can help us better understand various machine learning algorithms.
+I will also present the final graduation project of the program for you to refer to

 ## Segmentation

-Bao gồm 3 cách segmentation gồm K-means, Cohort view và RFM